MSU-Libraries/sandhill/README.md

 * [Jinja](https://jinja.palletsprojects.com/)
 * [JSON](https://en.wikipedia.org/wiki/JSON)
 * Ubuntu/Debian based Linux (but it should work on other Linux distos as well)

+Having a grasp on all of the above technologies isn't necessary to get started with Sandhill, but being familiar with at least JSON, the Linux command line, and how an HTML template library works (even if it isn't Jinja) will go a long way to helping you get out of the gate with Sandhill.

 ## Installation
 There are two ways to get Sandhill up and running fast.